SoulBoundProtocol/Soul/README.md

 # How it works?

 1. Project/DAO creates new event at SoulBound Protocol website, free and permissionless.
+(Shall we bring this step on-chain?)
 2. SoulBound Protocol server links the project/DAO address and event to a sPOAP eventId.
 3. Project/DAO submit the address list of event pariticipants.
 4. SoulBound Protocol server signs on the address list, allowing them to mint sPOAP.